gammu/gammu/docs/manual/gammu/index.rst

     .B -newtime
     - after using it date/time of file modification will be set to moment of uploading

-.. option:: --addfolder parentfolderID name
+.. option:: addfolder parentfolderID name

     Create a folder in phone with specified name in a folder with specified folder ID.

-.. option:: --deletefiles fileID
+.. option:: deletefiles fileID

     Delete files with given IDs.

-.. option:: --deletefolder name
+.. option:: deletefolder name

     Delete folder with given ID.

-.. option:: --getfilefolder fileID, fileID, ...
+.. option:: getfilefolder fileID, fileID, ...

     Retrieve files or all files from folder with given IDs from a phone filesytem.

-.. option:: --getfiles fileID, fileID, ...
+.. option:: getfiles fileID, fileID, ...

     Retrieve files with given IDs from a phone filesytem.

-.. option:: --getfilesystem [-flatall|-flat]
+.. option:: getfilesystem [-flatall|-flat]

     Display info about all folders and files in phone memory/memory card.
 By default there is tree displayed, you can change it: